19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Mythril.md

 ## Carrying Mythril

 Casters are known to carry pouches of Mythril powder.
-500 coins worth of Mythril powder can fit into a pouch that takes up one [Item Slot](../../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
+500 coins worth of Mythril powder can fit into a pouch that takes up an [Item Slot](../../Player%20Characters/Derived%20Statistics/Item%20Slot.md).

 This creates a one-to-one slot correspondence between [Coins](../../Resources%20for%20GMs/Economy/Coins.md) and Mythril powder, which means they can be counted together in your coin pouch in your [Adventurer's Pack](../../Items%20and%20Gear/Gear/100%20Coins/Adventurer's%20Pack.md).